Patrick J. Urda: Awards

 Urda is a five-time recipient of the Tax Division's Outstanding Attorney Award, and has received the IRS's Mitchell Rogovin Award.

 United States Tax Court service

 On August 3, 2017, President Donald Trump nominated Urda to serve as a Judge of the United States Tax Court, to the seat vacated by Judge Diane Kroupa, who retired on June 16, 2014.
 The Senate Finance Committee held a hearing on his nomination on June 12, 2018, and then reported his nomination unanimously on June 28, 2018.
 On August 28, 2018, his nomination was confirmed by voice vote.
 He assumed office as a judge on September 27, 2018.
+Urda was selected to serve as the court's chief judge for a two-year term effective June 1, 2025.